Darren Studstill

 Darren Henry Studstill (born August 9, 1970) is an American former professional football player who was a safety in the National Football League (NFL) for the Dallas Cowboys, New York Jets and Jacksonville Jaguars.
 He also was a member of the London Monarchs in the World League of American Football (WLAF).
-In 1994, he was drafted in the sixth round by the Dallas Cowboys.
+In 1994, he was selected in the sixth round by the Dallas Cowboys.
 He played college football at West Virginia University.